avaldebe/AQmon/README.md

 ### Software

-The private broker, logging and visualization on the Raspberry Pi, follow the MQTT, InfluxDB and Grafana docker setup as descrbed by [Nilhcem][].
+The private broker, logging and visualization on the Raspberry Pi, follow the MQTT, InfluxDB and Grafana docker setup as descried by [Nilhcem][].

 [Nilhcem]: http://nilhcem.com/iot/home-monitoring-with-mqtt-influxdb-grafana